Knhwong/189lFinal/ProjectDocument.md

 - Once the projectile is reflected, using the shield to hit it will not accelerate it again.
 This is also done by the `Reflected` boolean value.
 - Once the player is dead, a `GameOver` boolean value will pass around such that all controls are disabled, the enemies will stop shooting, the projectile will stop interacting with the player, and the BGM will stop and transition to game losing sound effect.
 Then, the `LevelLoader` will automatically restart the level.
 - Once the enemy is dead, a `Defeated` boolean value will pass around such that it will make a explosion sound and projectiles will stop interacting with it.
+- A empty game object with a dummy box collider was used to detect if the camera reaches the ends of the map and thus should stop following the player.

 # Sub-Roles